 Merzouga is a city located at the beginning of the Sahara, from there you will already see the big sand dunes of Erg Chebbi.

-If you like to read more about your journey through Morocco read: Dades Gorge and the winding road in Morocco
+If you like to read more about your journey through Morocco read 2 Weeks in Morocco: A perfect Road Trip Itinerary